RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-02-08-xarray-for-earth.md

 Loading a NetCDF file is as simple as `x = xr.open_dataset(netcdffile)` and saving a dataframe or array to NetCDF is equally straighforward: `DF.to_netCDF('filename')`.

 ### Well suited to parallel computing using Dask
 Xarray is also tightly integrated with Dask so that operations over datasets too large to sit in memory can be achieved using Dask commands directly over xarray data arrays or datasets.
 Dask achieves this by chunking the dataset and distributing the computation over multiple cores. xarray takes a “chunks” argument that divides the xarray into dask arrays ready to be distributed.
-More information about xarray and dask is avilable in the (very good) [documentation](http://xarray.pydata.org/en/stable/dask.html) .
+More information about xarray and dask is avilable in the (very good) [documentation](http://xarray.pydata.org/en/stable/dask.html).

 ## Data structures:

-xarray works with two basic data structures – the DataArray and the DataSet
+xarray works with two basic data structures – the DataArray and the DataSet.

 ### DataArray
 A DataArray is a labelled N-dimensional array - this can come from a pandas dataframe with labels or N-dimensional unlabelled numpy arrays.
 Metadata and attributes can then be added.